s3rgiosan/wistia-embed-block/README.md

 ### Manual Installation:

-1. Download the plugin ZIP file from the GitHub repository or WordPress directory.
+1. Download the plugin ZIP file from the GitHub repository.
 2. Go to Plugins > Add New > Upload Plugin in your WordPress admin area.
 3. Upload the ZIP file and click Install Now.
 4. Activate the plugin.